Morphonodepredictivemodel/morphonode/README.md

 # Additional functionalities

-In addition to the prediction suite, the **morphonode** package offers a number of supplementary tools, including: (i) ultrasound data simulation, (ii) builders for random forest and logistic classifiers, (iii) functions for bootstrap-based confidence intervals and standard error estimation.
+In addition to the prediction suite, the **morphonode** package offers a number of supplementary tools, including:

+- ultrasound data simulation,
+- builders for random forest and logistic classifiers,
+- functions for bootstrap-based confidence intervals and standard error estimation.